Quantum Rate-Distortion Coding of Relevant Information: Introduction

 Loss of information in the context of a compression-decompression scheme is mathematically equivalent to transmission of information through a noisy channel.
 Rather than characterising the information lost by encoding, one characterises the information lost during transmission.
 The Information Bottleneck Method is formulated as a communication problem with the relevant variable acting as side information.
 Iterative algorithms to compute the optimum channel achieving the task are also provided in \cite{Tishby1999}.

+In \cite{Still2016}, a first quantum extension of the Information Bottleneck Method was developed and applied to predictive filtering.
 In this paper we extend the Information Bottleneck Method to the quantum case by considering the transmission of quantum information through a quantum channel with side information.
-We derive a bound for the rate at which quantum information can be sent through a lossy quantum channel with side information and given distortion.
+We derive the compression rate for an entanglement-assisted protocol with classical communication for our quantum extension of the IBM.
+Our derivation relies on the conjecture that the rate function is convex in distortion.
 The optimum quantum channel that can achieve this rate is also characterised.

 A quantum extension to RDT was introduced by Barnum \cite{Barnum2000}.
-However, the results were unsatisfactory, since the bound on the rate was given in terms of coherent information which can be negative.
+However, the results were unsatisfactory since the bound on the rate was given in terms of coherent information which can be negative.
 The results were improved and a complete characterisation of quantum channels achieving rate-distortion coding in a number of settings was given by Datta \emph{et al.} \cite{Datta2013}.
 Various settings of quantum RDT in the presence of auxiliary information were discussed in the work of Wilde \emph{et al.} \cite{Wilde2013}.
-However, the specific question of transmitting relevant information asked in the IBM with its choice of distance measure and the specifics of the optimisation problem have not been considered before the present work.
+However, the specific question of transmitting relevant information asked in the IBM with its choice of distance measure and the specifics of the optimisation problem have not been considered yet.

-The paper is organised as follows.
-Section~\ref{03prelim} provides preliminary information and discusses the difficulties arising due to the fundamental structure of quantum information theory as opposed to classical information theory, and how to overcome these difficulties.
-Section~ \ref{howto} gives the lower bound on the rate of information transfer by a quantum channel in the Information Bottleneck setting.
-In Section~\ref{rate} the optimum channel for this protocol is presented as a Lagrangian optimisation problem.
-We are concluding with some open questions.
-All proofs as well as numerical computations of the rate functions for some examples are given in the appendix.